-There are a few options for starting this 5.5-mile loop hike, although the choices may be narrowing as the city of Clayton begins to place restrictions on parking in the area.
-The ideal place to start is at the end of Rialto Drive, a residential street in Clayton that abuts the edge of Mount Diablo State Park (see directions here).
-But the neighbors are onto this, and non-resident parking is now barred on weekends.
-If it’s Monday through Friday, you’re in the clear (at least as of January 2020), but weekend hikers should look elsewhere—nearby access along Regency Drive (which is also rumored to have restrictions) or, further west, at Mitchell Canyon Staging Area ($6 park entry fee required).
+As of January 2020, there were a few options for starting this 5.5-mile loop hike, but the choices have since narrowed as the city of Clayton has placed restrictions on parking in the area.
+The ideal place to start is at the end of Rialto Drive, a residential street in Clayton that abuts the edge of Mount Diablo State Park.
+But the neighbors were onto this, and non-resident parking is now limited to permit-holders only.
+Hikers should now park at the nearby Mitchell Canyon Staging Area ($6 park entry fee required).
 Note: Starting at Mitchell Canyon adds at least two miles round-trip to the loop described below.
-The Regency Drive Trailhead adds around ½ mile.

-Assuming one starts at the Rialto Drive staging area, hikers should pass through the entry gate to enter Mount Diablo State Park, the East Bay’s largest.
+Starting at the Rialto Drive staging area (which was allowed on weekdays as of January 2020, when this hike was completed, but since has been prohibited), hikers should pass through the entry gate to enter Mount Diablo State Park, the East Bay’s largest.
 With the namesake peak visible ahead, the route splits just steps beyond the start.
 While possible to go either way, the route as described heads right, following the Falls Loop in a counterclockwise direction.

 As you proceed, the diversity of plant life increases, with lovely manzanita and toyon beginning to appear amid the oak-bay mix.
 Ahead, one can the high mountain tops of (from left to right) Mount Olympia (2,946’), North Peak (3,557’), Mount Diablo (3,849’), and Eagle Peak (2,369’), the titans of this scenic stretch of the Diablo Range.